 One of the Finnish Easter traditions for children is the planting of rye grass seeds in small shallow dishes.
 As the grass grows, small Easter decorations, such as small and bright yellow chicks and chocolate eggs are "hidden" in the grass for an Easter decoration display.
 Birch and willow twigs are also placed in vases as decorations and the appearing green shoots symbolize the springtime.
 Yellow daffodils and tulips decorate the homes bringing the spring inside.

-6. Bring the season in with Aalto vases
+6. Bring the season in with flowers

 7. Easter baking from Norway